Maci Bookout ‘Laughing Off’ Pregnancy Rumors, She And Husband Have ‘Talked’ About Having More Kids

 Rumors that Teen Mom OG star Maci Bookout is pregnant with her fourth child have been swirling after photos posted online revealed what some fans thought looked like a baby belly.
-However, Hollywood Life spoke to an MTV insider who claims the mom of three is “laughing off” the pregnancy rumors.
+However, Hollywood Life spoke to an MTV insider who claims the mom-of-three is “laughing off” the pregnancy rumors.

 “She is not pregnant and finds it interesting how much everyone cares about any changes in her body.”

-This is not the first time that Maci has been plagued by pregnancy rumors, though.
-As previously reported by Inquisitr, fans have been speculating that Maci is pregnant with baby number four since Halloween when a photo of her with her family dressed for the occasion appeared to have been photoshopped.
+This is not the first time that Maci has been plagued by pregnancy rumors.
+As previously reported by The Inquisitr, fans have been speculating that Maci is pregnant with her fourth child since Halloween, when a photo of her with her family dressed for the occasion appeared to have been photoshopped.
 Since then, she hasn’t escaped the rumors.

 However, just because she isn’t pregnant, that doesn’t mean she wouldn’t want to have another child.